 - Cholesterol: 126 mg

-this post was originally published in June 2020.
-It was updated in June 2022.
+This post was originally published in June 2020.
+It was updated in May 2025.

 Thanks for the recipe.
 It looks so delicious.